About MIC

 Why It Matters

-Why quantum intelligence, and why now?
+Why machine intelligence, and why now?

 Classical machine learning has achieved remarkable empirical results, but its theoretical foundations are still being established.
 Understanding why deep networks generalize, when optimization converges, and what the fundamental computational limits of learning are — these remain open problems.